 For research to have value it must be used and acted upon, and it only will be acted upon when a data user accepts the validity of the data, the analyses performed, and the accuracy of its outcomes.
-Researchers must fully document the specific processing and analysis steps performed including any cleaning, merging with other data sources, weighting, imputation (if used) and specific analyses undertaken.
-The documentation should be specific enough for a data user to understand how the data may have been altered in the course of the analysis.
+As noted in 7.2, researchers must document specific processing and analysis steps performed and specific analyses undertaken.

-When working with primary data collections such as surveys and focus groups, there are a broad set of familiar metrics that can be relied upon, coupled with a disciplined approach to measurement that researchers and clients alike mostly understand.
-The requirements laid out in ISO 20252 ensure a level of transparency that enable clients and other data users to make informed judgements about validity and fitness to purpose in the traditional primary research setting.
+When working with primary data collections such as surveys and focus groups, there is a broad set of familiar metrics that can be relied upon, coupled with a disciplined approach to measurement that researchers and clients alike mostly understand.
+The requirements laid out in ISO 20252 ensure a level of transparency that enables clients and other data users to make informed judgements about validity and fitness to purpose in the traditional primary research setting.
 Those same requirements apply when traditional analytics are used with secondary data.
-See the ESOMAR/GRBN Guideline on Primary Data Collection for details on what researcher must share with clients at the conclusion of the research.
+See paragraph 11.3 of the ESOMAR/GRBN Guideline on Primary Data Collection for minimum details on what researchers must share with clients at the conclusion of the research noting that the more complex and varied range of secondary data sources will require additional information to provide transparency.